Introduction

 Slicer Settings

-PrusaSlicer is my go-to slicer, as it’s feature-rich, reliable and has a no-nonsense UI.
+OrcaSlicer is my preferred slicer, as it’s feature-rich, reliable and has very good profiles for the SE.

-Some of the settings I tend to change in PrusaSlicer (Expert mode):
+Some of the settings I tend to change (activate Advanced):

 General changes